-Innandya Irawan is an innovator, ocean advocate, and co-founder of CarbonEthics, a nonprofit that aims to educate, reduce and offset the carbon footprint of individuals.
+Innandya Irawan is co-founder of CarbonEthics, a nonprofit that aims to educate, reduce and offset the carbon footprint of individuals.

 We are so excited to have her join us as an #oceansolutionist for SOA Connects on September 3rd, 2020.

-“While visiting the local mangrove farmers in the Thousand Islands, we realized that the local community needed a sustainable alternative income.”
+“While visiting the local mangrove farmers in the Thousand Islands, we realized that the local community needs a sustainable alternative income.”

 This alternative income can now come, for some local farmers, in the form of planting mangrove forests.
 These forests are important and unique climate regulators: they sequester carbon from the atmosphere like other green spaces do, but they also provide coastal communities with a physical barrier against monsoons.

 Based in Indonesia, Carbon Ethics strives to “demystify the climate crisis while improving the livelihood of communities."
 Innandya and her team provide educational resources such as the Carbon Calculator and provide a way for corporations and individuals to offset their carbon emissions by planting and maintaining these forests.